Holistic Workforce Development: A Collaborative ApproachJo Alice Blondin | President, Clark State Community College

 I asked the business and college communities about how we could look at workforce development in a new way—a way that would bring together all these elements and help students and businesses thrive.
 If we think of student support efforts as holistic, why not think of the workforce development that we do for business as holistic?

 Most people recognize that personal wellness is a workforce issue, and, in southwestern Ohio in particular, we have been hit hard by the addiction crisis.
-As reported in 2018 by the Centers for Disease Control, overdose deaths have increased in Ohio by 39%, and Ohio is second in the nation in overdose deaths per capita.
+As reported in 2018 by the Centers for Disease Control, overdose deaths have increased in Ohio by 39 percent, and Ohio is second in the nation in overdose deaths per capita.
 Of course, this crisis has significantly impacted the workforce.
-At the same time, unemployment rates are low across the country, and, in southwestern Ohio, the unemployment hovers between 3.5% and 4.3%, with employers struggling to find and retain qualified workers.
+At the same time, unemployment rates are low across the country, and, in southwestern Ohio, the unemployment hovers between 3.5 percent and 4.3 percent, with employers struggling to find and retain qualified workers.
 These concurrent situations required a holistic workforce development approach.

-In other words, Clark State and Working Partners, and MRDD took a holistic workforce approach to help businesses and their employees increase employee recruitment, retention, productivity, and health and wellness outcomes.
-Working Partners and MRDD, with Clark State, is helping grow and retain the pipeline of workers in our region through culture and policy changes at the businesses themselves.
+In other words, Clark State and Working Partners, and MHRB took a holistic workforce approach to help businesses and their employees increase employee recruitment, retention, productivity, and health and wellness outcomes.
+Working Partners and MHRB, with Clark State, is helping grow and retain the pipeline of workers in our region through culture and policy changes at the businesses themselves.

 The curriculum includes: